sendgrid/eventkit-rails/updating_to_heroku.md

 git remote add heroku git@heroku.com:eventkit-rails-upgrade-demo.git
 ```

-## Step 4 - Push Latest Changes To Your Heroku URL
+## Step 4 - Push Updates To Your Heroku URL

 Finally, you can push the latest and greatest changes to your Heroku URL by running the following: